Community Impact Grants

 Fund for Quality Early Education

 Funds are allocated each fiscal year at the discretion of the Board of Directors to the UWWC Spark Fund for critical collaborations, initiatives and programs.
 Requests must align with UWWC's strategic goals and outcomes and must advance our Community Impact efforts.
 Emphasis for funding is on collaboration and innovation.
 Spark Fund resources are not for emergency or "bail out" funding.
 Availability of funds is not guaranteed on an annual basis - the annual Community Impact Grant process remains the primary vehicle for program funding.
 Spark Fund requests must be made in writing to the Director of Community Investments and are subject to review by senior staff and the Community Investment Committee.
 Funding decisions will be made in a timely manner, not to exceed sixty (60) days from receipt of request.
+As of July 1, 2017, the maximum request for a Spark Fund grant is $2,500.

 Other UWWC Resources